skuid/skuid-labs/reports/contributing-to-github/README.md

 # Contributing to Github using only Github

-This is a step by step tutorial for contributing content to Skuid Labs (or other repos) using just the Github website.

 Typically, developers who contribute to a central source code repository like Github have a series of tools required to do local development.
-When code is completed and tested locally,  they push changes to the remote repository.
-The local copy is a convenience,  and is required if you need to ensure some piece of code works before committing it to the repository.
-However in the case of documentation and other forms of content, there is no "local testing".
-This makes the local developement infrastructure (code editors,  terminal commands,  git clients etc) a unecessary obstacle to participation.
-One may work entirely in the github website (the remote repository).
-This document shows how one does this work.

-However in the case of documentation and other forms of content, there is no "local testing".
-This makes the local developement infrastructure (code editors,  terminal commands,  git clients etc) a unecessary obstacle to participation.
-One may work entirely in the github website (the remote repository).
-This document shows how one does this work.

-There will come a time when local development infrastructure is needed or convenient,  but it can not be an obstacle to content contribution.
+However, the tools used for local development (code editors,  terminal commands,  git clients, etc.) can sometimes be an obstacle to submitting work.

-# Instructions
+Since Skuid Labs consists mainly of READMEs, Skuid pages, and short code snippets, there's often not a need for a complex development setup.
+And since it's possible to work and submit content entirely through the Github website, we wanted to show people how to submit their ideas faster.

+Follow along with the instructions below to learn how to **submit pull requests to Skuid Labs (or other repos) using just your web browser and the Github UI.**

 ## Instructions